191 cases registered, over 3700 people detained for violating lockdown in Delhi: Police

 Over 190 cases were registered and 3,728 people detained in the national capital on Monday for violating government orders during the lockdown imposed to control the spread of coronavirus, police said.
 According to the data shared by the police, 191 cases were registered under section 188 (for disobedience to order duly promulgated by public servant) of the Indian Penal Code till 5 pm on Monday.

 A total of 3,728 people have been detained under section 65 (persons bound to comply with reasonable directions of police officers) and 376 vehicles have been impounded under section 66 of the Delhi Police Act, they stated.
+"We are implementing section 144 very strictly in Delhi.
+A total of 4,334 FIRs have been registered under section 188 of the IPC and around 11,500 vehicles have been seized (since the lockdown).
+"We are keeping a close eye on the home quarantine people.
+Till now, 247 cases have been registered against people violating the home quarantine," PRO Delhi Police Mandeep Singh Randhawa said.
 A total of 733 movement passes have been issued, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)